YuriyDurov/YuriyDurov/README.md

 ### 🚀 I keep my best works under [<ins>this</ins>](https://github.com/BitzArt) organization.

+- #### 🪢 [Flux](https://github.com/BitzArt/Flux) is a universal WebApi client.

+    It introduces an intuitive way for your software to communicate with external systems, whether they use REST, SOAP, or some other communication standard.

 - #### ⚡ [OCPI.Net](https://github.com/BitzArt/OCPI.Net) is an implementation of OCPI for .Net.

     OCPI (Open Charge Point Interface) is a protocol that allows distinct parties in the field of electric vehicle charging to communicate, exchange data and share functionality. [<ins>Learn more about OCPI</ins>](https://github.com/ocpi/ocpi)